ably77/kubernetes-labs/Lab 8 - Kafka Streams.md

 ### Data Set
 The raw dataset we will be using in our load generator is from (here)https://github.com/h2oai/h2o-2/wiki/Hacking-Airline-DataSet-with-H2O]

-### Architecture
+### Lab 8 - Kafka Streams Application

-We will simulate an incoming real-time data stream by using the `load-generator.yaml` below that is a docker container built to send data to Confluent Kafka running on DC/OS:
+We will simulate an incoming real-time data stream by using the `load-generator.yaml` below that is a docker container built to send data to Confluent Kafka running on DC/OS.
+From the Kafka stream, we have an Airline Prediction app that will make predictions on flight delays based on incoming data.

-Save this app definition below as `load-generator.yaml`:
+### Explore Workload Generator Deployment configuration
 ```
 apiVersion: apps/v1beta1
 kind: Deployment